gnois/luaty/README.md

 Luaty is modified from the excellent [LuaJIT Language Toolkit](https://github.com/franko/luajit-lang-toolkit).

-Some of the tests are stolen and modified from official Lua test suit.
+Some of the tests are stolen from official Lua test suit.